Sagnik2097/Video-Game-Sales-Analysis-Alteryx-/README.md

 Alteryx was used to **prepare, cleanse, and analyze** the data efficiently, enabling seamless integration into visualization platforms like **Power BI**.

+> ✅ **For best results, download the workflow file and run it in Alteryx Designer to explore the logic, insights, and transformations used in this project.**

 ---

 ## 👥 **Target Audience**